Australia

 Gold Coast

-Stretches of pristine beaches, bustling nightlife and ancient rainforests are just a few of the highlights of this vibrant coastal region.
+Stretches of pristine beaches, bustling nightlife and ancient rainforests are just a few of the things I love about this vibrant coastal region.
 Embrace the unrivalled energy of the Gold Coast, where beautiful sandy beaches, thrilling theme parks and a vibrant dining and cultural scene come to life in this entertainment playground.
 Whether it’s watching the sunrise at Burleigh, taking in the golden sand at Surfers Paradise, exploring the serene Gold Coast Hinterland or getting your heart racing at world-class theme parks, this special place is about savouring the sun on your skin and salt in your hair.
 Sip on cocktails while watching the sunset dip below the Surfers Paradise coastline and waves roll in just metres from your table at the iconic Burleigh Pavilion

 the lush green hinterland of the gold coast